Dean's Innovation Grants

 The grants are awarded annually to researchers with compelling projects that have the potential to achieve significant societal impact and/or economic benefit – in line with initiatives such as the Medical Research Future Fund and its mission to transform research to improve lives, build the economy and contribute to health system sustainability.

 Applications will be considered for funding between $10,000 to $50,000 for projects with the potential to achieve significant societal and/or economic benefit.
-Funding for up to two grants will be awarded in 2021.

 Applicants must hold a salaried appointment (fixed-term or continuing) at Level A, B or C within the Faculty of Medicine, Dentistry and Health Sciences at the time of application and for the duration of the grant.